Skip to main content

 3.1.2 Administration

-• Develops and implements procedures for the smooth operation of the college demonstrated by an ability to plan, organize, establish priorities, and make decisions.
+• Develops and implements procedures for the smooth operation of the college/school, demonstrated by an ability to plan, organize, establish priorities, and make decisions.

 • Manages staffing effectively.
 Recommends, and when delegated, approves recruitment, appointment, promotion, corrective action, and termination of academic personnel.

-• Contributes to the university’s mission and strategic goals and enhances the excellence of the university.
+• Contributes to the university’s mission and strategic goals and enhances its excellence.

-• Facilitates the development of research, performance, and enrichment activities as well as effective mentoring of faculty, administrative faculty, and staff, as appropriate.
+• Facilitates the development of research, performance, and enrichment activities and the effective mentoring of faculty, administrative faculty, and staff, as appropriate.

 • Supports participation in all levels of the assessment process.

-• Ensures compliance with regional and college or program-level accreditation standards, including program assessment, as well as appropriate state regulations, where applicable.
+• Ensures compliance with regional and college/school or program-level accreditation standards, including program assessment and appropriate state regulations, where applicable.

 3.1.3 Budget and Use of Resources

-• Makes budget decisions consistent with college goals.
+• Makes budget decisions consistent with college/school goals.

 • Maintains fiscal responsibility.
 Develops strategies, for example, for efficient use of funds and, as appropriate, for generating revenue, striving for financial sustainability.

-• Works with other colleges and units of the university to design budget-sharing strategies.
+• Works with other colleges/schools and units of the university to design budget-sharing strategies.

 • Identifies the division’s needs for faculty positions, establishes priorities, and makes recommendations.

-• Assures proper management of and is responsible for space, facilities, and property for the division.
+• Ensures proper management of and is responsible for the division’s space, facilities, and property.

 3.1.4 Building Community